-I like to walk in the Loop, and one of the things I thought about was how I might sell articles about walking in Chicago.
+I like to walk in the Loop, and one of the things I thought about on my walks was how I might sell articles about walking in Chicago.
 I did two pieces on the topic in 1989.
 One that ran in the summer issue of Chicago Times was about pleasure; this one—in spite of its title—was more of an explainer about walking as transportation, and no less interesting for that.

 Mention is made here about the eventual growth of a Super Loop too big to walk.
 It took thirty years, but the Super Loop is here.

 The number of walking trips in the Loop may be a function of population, but their length is constrained by the walker's age, the weather, and even local culture.
 William H. Whyte, the urban sociologist who wrote the recent much-praised City: Rediscovering the Center, has found that even New York City's peerless pedestrians seldom venture farther than half a mile.
 In other big cities the tolerable distance is even less, as little as a quarter-mile.
-An astonished Whyte found that in the suburbs the maximum distance people willingly walk is as short as 800 feet, which suggests that in time legs, like cash and the five-minute drive to work, will become mere vestigial features of suburban life.
+An astonished Whyte found that in the suburbs the maximum distance people willingly walk is as short as 800 feet, which suggests that in time humans' legs, like cash and the five-minute drive to work, will become mere vestigial features of suburban life.

-When surveyors from the University of Illinois at Chicago interviewed Loop walkers in 1981, more than 9,000 people reported themselves to be embarked on trips at least a mile in length.
+When surveyors from the University of Illinois at Chicago stopped and interviewed Loop walkers in 1981, more than 9,000 people reported themselves to be embarked on trips at least a mile in length.
 However, the median trip length was only 900 feet, or about two and a half blocks.
 There are an enormous number of potential pedestrian miles in the unwalked increment between the average Loop foot trip and the practically-everybody-will-walk-at-least-half-a-mile maximum—roughly a quarter-million miles even workday.